WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

 # CEG3120-Project 01

 ## Setup
-### Create Initialize Git Repository
-    Command: git init --bare reponame.git

-    This will create a blank git repository with handling data transfer, but without an workspace to add files

 ### Creating User Accounts

     Command: sudo adduser pickname

+    Create a password
+    Enter user information (optional)
     This will create the user pickname as well as its home directory.

+    To switch to the new user, you use su - pickname

+### Create Initialize Git Repository
+    Command: git init --bare reponame.git

+    git init command will initialize the directory into an git repository with a workspace to immediately add files If you include the --bare command, this is used to create empty repository to be used remotely.
+**Note** It is usually best to create the new repository in the home directory of the user using that repository.

 ### Permissions
     Each file and directories contains permissions that only allow certain users from accessing